Potrillo Volcanic Field

 The peridot, the birthstone for August, has been held in high value for thousands of years.
 Peridot, mined by slaves, served as settings in jewelry for the ancient Egyptians.
 It is found in Pakistan, Brazil, South Africa, Kenya, Mexico and other countries.
 Some ancient cultures believed that peridot brought peace and good luck.
 Mystics still believe that peridot can slow aging, heal various ailments, and renew vitality.
 Others believe that it will increase one’s self-confidence and patience.

-While volcanic bombs and olivine occur in one of the other maar volcanoes in the Potrillo Volcanic Field, you will find that they are most abundant in Kilbourne Hole, primarily in the vents at the north and south ends of the crater.
+While volcanic bombs and olivine occur in one of the other maar volcanoes in the Potrillo Volcanic Field, they are most abundant in Kilbourne Hole, primarily in the vents at the north and south ends of the crater.

 Prehistoric Man in the Potrillo Volcanic Field

 Surprisingly, in this landscape of fiery violence, restless sands and desert shrubs, man has had a presence for centuries.
 You will find the evidence (which you must, by law, leave in place) around playa lakes, which have thin scatters of potsherds, flint flakes and grinding tools.
 You will find still more evidence on top of the wind-deposited sand dunes at the north end of Kilbourne Hole, where occasional widely scattered fire hearths, potsherds, projectile points, flint flakes and grinding tools still turn up on occasion.

 You may hear tales about how an early miner had to kill and abandon a pack pony, which was carrying a treasure in coins, out in the volcano field while fleeing Apache Indians.
 The miner made good his escape, but upon returning, he could never find the pony’s carcass or the money.
 Presumably it remains lost somewhere on the desert to this day.
 He did, however, give the region its name because the Spanish word for pony is “potrillo.”